 Rocky Mountain National Park is for hikers.
-Even though there are no attractions like the Grand Canyon or the Sequoias, it is still worthwhile.
+Even though there are no attractions like the Grand Canyon or the Sequoias, it is still a good trip.

 Trail Ridge Road cuts through the Park, running from Estes Park to Grand Lake.
 It is 48 miles long.
-I wanted to watch the Perseids from Trail Ridge, which was impossible.
+I wanted to watch the Perseids from Trail Ridge, but that was impossible.
 The weather is unpredictable, and it can snow anytime.

 Wildlife is abundant along Trail Ridge Road, and I saw moose, elk, bighorn sheep & beaver.
 Changes in elevation produce different types of trees.
 Junipers and ponderosa pines grow at low elevation.
 Fir and spruce grow farther up.
 Treeless tundra is higher.

 Longs Peak is one of 54 Colorado mountains over 14,000 feet.